-- (i) Key information on Dr Ang Peng Tiam, who is seeking re-election as a Director of the Company under Ordinary Resolution 4, is found under the sections headed "Board of Directors" and "Additional Information on Directors Seeking Re-Election or Continued Appointment" of the Annual Report.
-Dr Ang Peng Tiam will, upon re-election as Director of the Company, remain as an Executive Director and Chief Executive Officer, and a member of the Nominating Committee of the Company. - (ii) Key information on Dr Khoo Kei Siong, who is seeking re-election as a Director of the Company under Ordinary Resolution 5, is found under the sections headed "Board of Directors" and "Additional Information on Directors Seeking Re-Election or Continued Appointment" of the Annual Report.
-Dr Khoo Kei Siong will, upon re-election as Director of the Company, remain as an Executive Director and Chief Operating Officer of the Company. - (iii) Key information on Mr Sitoh Yih Pin, who is seeking re-election as a Director of the Company under Ordinary Resolution 6, is found under the sections headed "Board of Directors" and "Additional Information on Directors Seeking Re-Election or Continued Appointment" of the Annual Report.
-Mr Sitoh Yih Pin will, upon re-election as Director of the Company, remain as an Independent Director and Chairman of the Audit and Risk Committee and a member of the Remuneration Committee of the Company, and will be considered independent for the purposes of Rule 704(7) of the Catalist Rules.
-There are no relationships (including immediate family relationships) between Mr Sitoh Yih Pin and the other Directors, the Company or its substantial shareholders. - (iv) Ordinary Resolutions 7 and 8 are proposed for the purposes of Rule 406(3)(d)(iii) of the Catalist Rules of the SGX-ST which took effect on 1 January 2022.
+- (i) Key information on Mr S. Chandra Das, who is seeking re-election as a Director of the Company under Ordinary Resolution 4, is found under the sections headed "Board of Directors" and "Additional Information on Directors Seeking Re-Election or Continued Appointment" of the Annual Report.
+Mr S. Chandra Das will, upon re-election as Director of the Company, remain as Non-Executive Chairman and Independent Director, Chairman of the Nominating Committee and Remuneration Committee, and will continue to be considered independent pursuant to Rule 210(5)(iv) of the Listing Manual of the SGX-ST despite having served as a Director of the Company for an aggregate period of more than 9 years (whether before or after listing).
+There are no relationships (including immediate family relationships) between Mr S. Chandra Das and the other Directors, the Company or its substantial shareholders. - (ii) Key information on Mr Lim Jen Howe, who is seeking re-election as a Director of the Company under Ordinary Resolution 5, is found under the sections headed "Board of Directors" and "Additional Information on Directors Seeking Re-Election or Continued Appointment" of the Annual Report.
+Mr Lim Jen Howe will, upon re-election as Director of the Company, remain as a Non-Executive Director and a Member of the Audit and Risk Committee. - (iii) Key information on Mr Lim Teong Jin George, who is seeking re-election as a Director of the Company under Ordinary Resolution 6, is found under the sections headed "Board of Directors" and "Additional Information on Directors Seeking Re-Election or Continued Appointment" of the Annual Report.
+Mr Lim Teong Jin George will, upon re-election as Director of the Company, remain as a Non-Executive Director. - (iv) Ordinary Resolution 8 above, if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is earlier, to issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments, up to a number not exceeding, in total, fifty per cent (50%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to twenty per cent (20%) may be issued other than on a pro-rata basis to existing shareholders of the Company.